 The Home mode monitors only sensors installed at entry points into the home but will ignore any motion or movement that occurs within the house itself.
 The home mode works great for a night setting, especially if people in your family are prone to moving throughout your home at night.
 Typically this movement would trip the sensors, but not in Home mode.

 Away mode enables a countdown timer which you can set from anywhere between 30 seconds to 3 minutes.
 This gives you time to exit your home or cancel the alarm if need be.
 Once the timer reaches zero, a notification is pushed to your phone letting you know the system is armed.
 You’ll also hear an announcement (if you’re still in your house) through the base station that the house is now armed.

 If any of the sensors or alarms are triggered, you will immediately receive a push notification alerting you.
-The alerts arrive quickly; however, it’s important that you determine whether you would rather rely on push notifications or professional monitoring to alert you to the possibility of an emergency or break-in within your home.
+The notifications arrive quickly; however, it’s important that you determine whether you would rather rely on push notifications or professional monitoring to alert you to the possibility of an emergency or break-in within your home.

 The Ring Alarm smart home security system is a solid system; however, it is missing one thing when compared to a traditional security system like ADT.
 It does not have the ability to determine when a glass window is broken.
 It might be important to note though, that not many other smart security systems offer this feature yet.